 Circular Economy Stakeholder Conference:

 To showcase the key deliverables achieved so far and to debate future deliverables with stakeholders, the Commission and the European Economic and Social Committee organised a Circular Economy Stakeholder Conference on 9-10 March 2017 in Brussels.
-On this occasion the European Circular Economy Stakeholder Platform was announced.
+On this occasion the European Circular Economy Stakeholder Platform was launched.